jidongbsu/cs452-paging/README.md

 You MUST build against the kernel version (3.10.0-1160.el7.x86\_64), which is the default version of the kernel installed on the cs452 VM.

-While working on this assignment, please keep in mind, in current Linux systems, a virtual address is just 48 bits, not 64 bits.
+While working on this assignment, please keep in mind, in current x86 based Linux systems, a virtual address is just 48 bits, not 64 bits.
 And your physical address is at most 52 bits.

 ## Book References